opeyemitai/WTF-tech-layoffs/README.md

 ## PROBLEM STATEMENT

 "#" - ID (unique. number)

 "Company" - name of the company

-"Location_HQ" - Location of headquarter of the company "Country" - Country, where the headquarter is located "Continent" - Continent, where the headquarter is located "Laid_Off" - number of people, who where laid of "Date_layoffs" - date of layoffs
+"Location_HQ" - Location of headquarter of the company

+"Country" - Country, where the headquarter is located

+"Continent" - Continent, where the headquarter is located

+"Laid_Off" - number of people, who where laid off

+"Date_layoffs" - date of layoffs

-"Percentage" - Percentage of layoffs compared to total company size "Company_Size_before_Layoffs" - "Company_Size_after_layoffs"
+"Percentage" - Percentage of layoffs compared to total company size

+"Company_Size_before_Layoffs" -

+"Company_Size_after_layoffs"

 "Industry" - Industry the company is in

-"Stage" - Stage of company (private, public etc) "Money_Raised_in_$_mil"
+"Stage" - Stage of company (private, public etc)

+"Money_Raised_in_$_mil"

 "Year" - Year of layoffs

 "lat" - Latitude of headquarter

 "lng" - longitude of headquarter

 ## DESCRIPTION AND INSIGHTS